operator-playground-io/Grafana-Operator-Playground-tile/tutorials/cleanup.md

 ---
-title: Grafana Operator cleanup Tutorial
+title: Grafana Operator Cleanup
-description: This tutorial explains how to cleanup the Operator
+description: Learn how to cleanup the Operator
 ---

-### Cleaning Up Operator
+### Operator Cleanup

-**Delete the operator's Custom Resources by using `kubectl delete` commands as below :**
+**Step 1: Delete the operator's Custom Resources by using `kubectl delete` commands as below :**

-Example:

  ```execute
  kubectl delete -f GrafanaInstance.yaml -n my-grafana-operator